chapel-lang/chapel/doc/rst/language/spec/tuples.rst

       0
       (x = 3)

+-- TODO: We could have another example that has a tuple capture globals,
+         modify the globals, and then print out the tuple to illustrate that it has captured them by ref.
+         (Basically, don't modify the elements through the tuple).

 The tuple literal `(a, i, r)` will capture the array `a` and the record `r` by `ref`, but will create a copy of the integer `i`.